 We found 4 genetics specialists who accept Humana Silver HMO near Tampa, FL.

-Dr. Amarilis Sanchez-Valle is a pediatric genetics specialist.
-Areas of expertise for Dr. Sanchez-Valle include metabolism.
-She is affiliated with St. Joseph's Hospital, the University of South Florida (USF) Health, and St. Joseph's Women's Hospital.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Sanchez-Valle accepts.
-New patients are welcome to contact her office for an appointment.
-Her education and training includes medical school at the University of Puerto Rico School of Medicine and residency at a hospital affiliated with the University of Texas Health Science Center at Houston and a hospital affiliated with Baylor College of Medicine.
-Dr. Sanchez-Valle has received the following distinctions: Medical Biochemical Genetics Board Certification, American Board of Medical Genetics and Genomics; Clinical Genetics Board Certification, American Board of Medical Genetics and Genomics; and Pediatrics Board Certification, American Board of Pediatrics.
+Dr. Amarilis Sanchez-Valle is a medical specialist in pediatric genetics.
+Her clinical interests include metabolism.
+Dr. Sanchez-Valle honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+She obtained her medical school training at the University of Puerto Rico School of Medicine and performed her residency at a hospital affiliated with the University of Texas Health Science Center at Houston and a hospital affiliated with Baylor College of Medicine.
+Her distinctions include: Medical Biochemical Genetics Board Certification, American Board of Medical Genetics and Genomics; Clinical Genetics Board Certification, American Board of Medical Genetics and Genomics; and Pediatrics Board Certification, American Board of Pediatrics.
+Dr. Sanchez-Valle is professionally affiliated with St. Joseph's Hospital, the University of South Florida (USF) Health, and St. Joseph's Women's Hospital.
+She is open to new patients.

 Clinical interests: Metabolism